After doing the Daily Home Oil Massage, lubricate your ears, cervical lymph, and nasal passages as described below.

 Karna Purana (Ear Oiling)

 Use an eyedropper or tincture dropper to place a few drops of body temperature oil in the ears before bed for a straightforward way to keep the sinuses, Eustachian tube, and cervical lymph lubricated, clear, healthy, and functional this winter.
 Use the Nasya Oil, Tri-Doshic Massage Oil, or a high-quality ear oil from the health food store.

 You can warm the oil by filling the dropper with oil, then holding that under a faucet of hot running water.
 After placing a few drops in each ear, insert a bit of cotton for a few minutes.

 - By giving your children ear oil each week, you can keep them healthy even when all their classmates are sick.

-It is particularly important to lubricate your sinuses with oil after performing neti (irrigating the sinuses with warm salt water), as neti can be very drying to the sinuses.
-When our sinuses dry out they will produce excess reactive mucous to compensate, which breeds infections and creates congestion.
+It is particularly important to lubricate your sinuses with oil after performing neti (irrigating them with warm salt water), as neti can be very drying to the sinuses.
+When our sinuses dry out, they produce excess reactive mucous to compensate, breed infections and create congestion.